 On Saturday, we saw a Marketplace supermarket really close to our apartment and decided to go in and see what can we take for late-night cravings.
 We waited in line for 40 minutes but got the chance to see almost all the products the store holds.

-It was clear to us that Marketplace is a somewhat fancy supermarket, with a large variety of goods from all over the world, but with accordingly prices.
+It was clear to us that Marketplace is a somewhat fancy supermarket, with a large variety of goods from all over the world, but with prices to measure.

 The even pricier option is Fusion, but I still need to check that out.

 One thing is sure, from now on, I’ll be looking for a Wellcome supermarket because that’s where we found the greatest variety of products (local and foreign), at the affordable prices.
 And some are even open 24 h.